AdobeDocs/dev-docs-reference/src/pages/deploy/index.md

 **Environment Selection**
 - `prod` - Deploy to production only
-- `stage & prod` - Deploy to both staging and production environments
+- `stage & prod` - Deploy to both staging and production environments (can only stage content from the `main` branch when used)

 **Base SHA** (optional)
 - Leave empty to compare against the last successful commit